 As I have discussed in a previous article, the issue of embedded water is becoming an expanding concern.
 We already get most of our fruit and vegetables from water-stressed countries which are likely to get drier in the face of climate change.
 If we continue to rely on imports from these places, we will be exporting drought as well as damaging the food sovereignty of these countries.
 Some might argue that buying French beans from Kenya, for example, provides local employment and national revenue.
 Yet, as Rebecca Laughton from the Landworkers Alliance argues, they are a ‘highly resource intensive luxury crop which uses land that could be used for local people to grow food for themselves.’

 Whatever happens, it is extremely likely that fruit and vegetable prices are going to increase.
 According to the Food Foundation’s report, Farming for Five-a-Day, at least 33 of our favourite fruits and vegetables will be directly affected by new trade rules with the EU.
-This will increase the cost of five portions of fruit and vegetables per day, from £37.58 to £39.76 a week.
+This will increase the cost of five portions of fruit and vegetables per day for a four person household, from £37.58 to £39.76 a week.
 This may not sound like much, but if we are to eat the recommended seven-a-day, which on average is an increase of 64% more fruit and vegetables, this cost sky-rockets.
 ‘Fruit and vegetables make up the biggest inequality when it comes to diet in the UK,’ explains the Food Foundation’s Shona Goudie.
 ‘Any price hike will have a major impact on the poorest members of our population.’
 For the poorest 10% of families, this would mean spending 46% of their food budget on fruit and vegetables, which for many is inconceivable.
 With the UK’s dismal diet-related health record already a major challenge, these rising costs could have grave implications.

 Given the compromises that any future trade deal might require, there is now a unique opportunity to increase horticultural production in the UK and secure our access to healthy food that is good for the environment and the economy.
 According to the Fruit and Vegetable Alliance, horticulture is already relatively self-sufficient as a result of receiving only 1% of the farming subsidies and could increase its production of many of the fruit and vegetables that we import.
 We may not be able to grow avocados, but we could grow more tomatoes, spinach, mushrooms, cauliflower, broccoli, onions and cherries, for example.